Liberal Arts and Sciences: Childhood Education, Art Concentration A.S.

 Information about the chair

-Bio: Diana Berman is currently the Curriculum Chair of LAS: Childhood Education (Teacher Education Transfer) within the School of Business and Professional Careers.
-She earned a MS in early Childhood and Childhood Education at Sarah Lawrence College.
-Diana has taught courses in Introduction to Schools and Teaching, Observation and Assessment, Early Childhood Development, Infant and Toddler Environments, and Foundations of Education.
-She serves as a member of the Early Childhood Curriculum Advisory Committee and has presented at Sarah Lawrence College Saturday seminars.
+Bio: Diana Berman is the Curriculum Chair of Early Childhood and LAS: Childhood Education (Teacher Education Transfer) within the School of Business and Professional Careers.
+She earned a MS in Early Childhood and Childhood Education at Sarah Lawrence College and has taught children from infancy through elementary school.
+Diana teaches courses across the Early Childhood and Childhood Education curricula.
+She is an active member in the local Education community and serves as a mentor to Education students.

 Program Learning Outcome